 People are still a large part of the equation, though Amazon employs over half a million people, significantly more than the other FAANG companies.

 What I love about Amazon is the ability to simplify everything.
 This website runs on Amazon Web Services (AWS), and AWS is on course to dominate web services provisioning.
 Everyone from solo entrepreneurs to multinational corporations are signing up like crazy to have their digital services hosted on the one true flexible “pay as you go” digital application hosting service.
 Where the established incumbents Hewlett Packard Enterprise, DXC Technology, and IBM are failing, Amazon is succeeding.

-Amazon has fostered for their entire history a completely unreasonable price earnings ratio of over 100, now standing at 142.
+Amazon has fostered for its entire history a completely unreasonable price-earnings ratio of over 100, now standing at 142.
 How is this possible?
-Well, because the margins are razor thin, but the growth still keeps coming with Bezos plowing any spare cashflow into expansion and innovation.
-With a percent change in revenue of +35.51% for 2017 to 2018 they are still with the leading FANG wolf pack.
+Well, because the margins are razor-thin, but the growth still keeps coming with Bezos plowing any spare cashflow into expansion and innovation.
+With a percent change in revenue of +35.51% from 2017 to 2018, they are still with the leading FANG wolf pack.

 Amazon has and will continue to disrupt industries, but can they maintain their current valuation?
 On past record, probably YES for now.